An Idaho Woman & Her Missing Children May Be Involved In A Doomsday Conspiracy

 Advertisement

 The hunt for Vallow and Daybell officially kicked off when the credit card she had on file at Self Storage Plus was denied several times.
 The facility contacted authorities who tracked down the couple in Hawaii, where they had been living since late November.
-On January 25th, Vallow and Daybell were stopped by investigators there, and served with a court order to present her missing children to Idaho authorities on January 30th.
+On 25 January, Vallow and Daybell were stopped by investigators there and served with a court order to present her missing children to Idaho authorities on 30 January.
 Vallow failed to meet this deadline, clearing the way for prosecutors to have her extradited from Hawaii to Idaho for contempt of court.

 Family members suspect foul play in the children's disappearance.
 Last week, JJ’s grandmother, Kay Woodcock, opened up about her worst fears in a press conference.
 “The only word coming to mind right now is ‘monster,’” Woodcock said, according to The New York Times.
 “All this has just been very disheartening.
 I’m a lot less optimistic at the moment.”